 Yellow daffodils and pink magnolia capture the freshness of spring.
 For naturalistic drifts, throw handfuls of bulbs across the ground and plant them where they land (image 2).

-The majority of plants coming into flower in summertime.
+The majority of plants come into flower in summertime.
 This natural abundance offers a huge choice of colors, heights and shapes, which makes designing for the season relatively easy.
 Check flowering times and choose a wide range of plants to stretch the display for the duration.
-Select perennials with beautiful foliage, so that they continue to contribute to the overall effect effect long after their blooms have fallen, and set out each type of plant in bold groups of at least three.
+Select perennials with beautiful foliage, so that they continue to contribute to the overall effect long after their blooms have fallen, and set out each type of plant in bold groups of at least three.
 To add to the richness, dot summer-flowering bulbs, such as alliums, gladiolas, lilies and tripletlilies, throughout the border.
 Keep the display fresh by removing spent flowers and brown or damaged leaves.

 A “hot border” of sizzling hues creates a unified display (image 1).